RobertsLab/resources/docs/mox_Adding-a-User.md

 The first step for being added to the Roberts Lab account is to [submit an issue requesting access](https://github.com/RobertsLab/resources/issues/new).
-Once you have been added into the UW-IT system (you will now by a response in the issue), you can follow the steps below.
+Once you have been added into the UW-IT system (you will notified by a response in the GitHub issue), you can follow the steps below.

 Taken from [here](http://wiki.cac.washington.edu/display/hyakusers/Hyak+Account+Creation)